Buying an Existing Log Home?

 Affordability

-Second, forget the allure and examine your ability to own a log home.
+Second, forget the allure and examine your ability to own a log home if you can.
 This is key.
 When you buy a log home, you make the first of many investments in holding it.
 “First of many investments?”
-I’m glad you asked.
+Glad you asked.
 Allow me to explain.

 Maintenance

 Your log home will NOT be maintenance-free.
 Maintenance is critical to its health and safety.
-You will need to clean it annually, which will cost you money.
-You should use a good cleaner for wood surfaces.
+You will need to clean it annually.
+This will cost you money as you should use a good cleaner for wood surfaces.
 Using the right products is helpful whether you go with Perma-Chink’s Log Wash or another brand.
 We highly recommend you read the article regarding maintenance in Perma-Chink’s DIY resources.

 Also, you will need a recoat in the future.
 South and west walls usually suffer the most damage.
 Even with the best products, you will likely need a recoat every 2-3 years in humid climates and every 4-5 years in arid climates.
 Recoats are not cheap and can require a professional log master to complete them.